The Modern Era

 Chief Pennington retired in 1933 and was succeeded by Chief Jerry Dorney.
 In 1936, the department management was again changed when the Board of Police Commissioners was created and appointed to manage the department.

-Today's force consists of 176 sworn officers, 25 civilian personnel, and four police dogs.
+Today's force consists of 179 sworn officers, 40 civilian personnel including 23 who work in the Combined Dispatch Center, and three police dogs.
 The three-member Police Commission, comprised of the mayor and two mayoral appointees, is responsible for the overall management of the Department, and conducts its regular business meetings on the third Monday of each month.

 The Department moved into their new state-of-the-art headquarters located at 1 Monroe Street, on May 1, 2005.